Vincit/knex-db-manager/doc/changelog/README.md

 # Changelog

+### 0.5.0

+ * Fixed id sequence queries to work on postgresql 10 databases even when
+ * Updated dependencies
+ * Removed gatsby and started to use vuepress for docs
+ * Added CI testing for node 8 and 10

 ### 0.4.0

  * Fix allowing to create new databases even when multiple clients are connected to postgres server #36